Braised Turnips With Miso | Cook for Your Life

 Directions

-1. Place the turnips, butter, sake and salt in a high-sided medium size skillet.
+1. Place the turnips, butter, vinegar, and salt in a high-sided medium skillet.
 Bring to a boil, cover and reduce heat.
 Simmer gently for 20 minutes.

 2. Uncover and set aside about ¼ cup of cooking liquid from the pan.
 Bring the heat up to medium-high.
 Continue to cook the turnips in the remaining liquid until it has almost evaporated and the turnips are tender and glazed, about 5-8 minutes.